korotetskiy/Cloud_DevOps__Kharkiv_2022/Ansible/README.md

     ...

-2.3 Removing shared variables from the hosts file above, we moved the common variables with user data into a separate block.
+2.3 Removing shared variables from the hosts file

+Above, we moved the common variables with user data into a separate block.
 But in practice, it is more professional to transfer such data to a separate file.
     ...
     [test_servers]
     testi ansible_host=192.168.0.20